 ETS heaters that are metered on Rate A-LM can only be charged during off-peak hours, from 8 p.m. at night until 7 a.m. the following morning.
 ETS heaters that are metered on a "Time-Of-Use" (TOU) rate can charge during all hours, but it will cost more to charge outside of off-peak hours.
 Click here for more information about our electricity delivery rates.

 Do I need to set my ETS heater so that it charges?

 Your ETS heater will charge automatically if it needs to.
 The meter sends a signal to the ETS heater so that it will start charging at 8 p.m. and stop charging at 7 a.m. automatically.

 Can I override the charging time to charge my ETS heater during on-peak hours?

-No. Rate A-LM provides low-cost electricity for your ETS heater because it is designed to only be used during off-peak hours.
+If your ETS heater uses rat A-:LM, you can't override the charging time because that rate is designed to only be used during off-peak hours.
 If you charge your ETS heater outside of off-peak hours, you may be removed from rate A-LM.